fmalpartida/SAV-MAKER-I/README.md

 You may also be able to disable the auto-reset by connecting a 10uF Capacitor from Reset line to GND.

 ## Overcurrent Protection
-The SAV MAKER I has 2 resettable polyfuses that protects your computer’s USB ports from shorts and over-current.
+The SAV MAKER I has 2 resettable polyfuse that protects your computer’s USB ports from shorts and over-current.
 Although most computers today provide their own internal protection, the fuse gives you that extra layer.
 If more than 500 mA is required, the fuse will automatically break the connection until the short or overload is removed.